BillStark001/projects-2016-playing-for-data/README.md

 Playing for Data
 ===============================================================================

+*Note: This repositry is forked from a distant repository https://bitbucket.org/visinf/projects-2016-playing-for-data/src/master/*

-This source code release accompanies the paper
+This source code release accompanies the paper.

 **Playing for Data: Ground Truth from Computer Games**
 Stephan Richter, Vibhav Vineet, Stefan Roth and Vladlen Koltun.
 In ECCV 2016.